 Building Boats As Part of the 40 Week Course

 Building boats as part of the 40 week course is integral to our training philosophy.
 Students learn by hands-on, ‘start to finish’ experience of the boat building process.
 Boats built are selected for their educational value and their contribution to the required skill set for each student.
 Students learn to project manage each build and work to deadlines, but do not work on commercial projects.
 We believe it is vital that what students learn is not dictated by the requirements of a ‘job’.
 Students work on ‘small’ boats to avoid the repetitive work needed on larger boats.
-Jack Chippendale MBE (1924-2012), doyen of British boat building, said of the Boat Building Academy’s ‘small boat’ training:

 The value of building a selected range of construction types is immense.
 Students experience the building process from obtaining plans to lofting, to ordering wood, to setting up moulds, to building the boat, to fit-out, to painting and finishing and the final launch into Lyme Regis harbour, project managing the builds at every stage.